zkessin/testing-erlang-book/README.md

 # Testing Erlang

+I have created a new book on using QuickCheck with Erlang which you can find here http://www.erlang-quickcheck-book.com/

 ## About this Book

 Erlang has existed for a long time but has only recently become a